git-bootcamp/git-workshop/README.md

-# Git Workshop
+# Git Bootcamp

-Slides for a short workshop for beginners in Git.
+Slides for bootcamp for beginners in Git.

 *This presentation was created with the HTML Presentation Framework [reveal.js](https://github.com/hakimel/reveal.js/).*